crawl/crawl/crawl-ref/docs/crawl_manual.rst

   skills.

 Kobolds (Ko)
-  Kobolds are small, ugly creatures with few redeeming features.
-They are not the sort of people you would want to spend much time with, unless you happened to be a Kobold yourself.
+  Kobolds are small, mysterious creatures of unknown origin.
+They are well suited to lurking in the darkness of the Dungeon, and have a reduced range of vision which also reduces the range at which they can be seen by enemies.

-  They tend to be more agile and weaker than Humans, and are slightly more talented at using most types of magic, particularly necromancy.
-They are competent in combat, especially with short blades, maces or crossbows, and are also very adept at using magical devices.
-Lurking in the darkness, enemies can only see them from quite close (and vice versa!).
-Kobolds advance in levels as quickly as Humans.
-Kobolds cannot wield large weapons.
+  They are competent in combat, especially with short blades, maces or crossbows, and are comfortable with all forms of magic.
+They are also very adept at using magical devices.
+Their small size makes them unable to wield large weapons, but they are agile and stealthy, and advance in levels as quickly as Humans.

 Demonspawn (Ds)
-  Demonspawn are horrible half-mortal, half-infernal creatures - the flip side of the Demigods.
+  Demonspawn are horrible half-mortal, half-infernal creatures.
 Demonspawn can be created in any number of ways: magical experiments, breeding, unholy pacts, etc. Although many Demonspawn may initially be indistinguishable from those of pure mortal stock, they will inevitably grow horns, scales or other unusual features.
 Powerful members of this class of beings also develop a range of unholy abilities, which are listed as mutations.

-  Demonspawn advance slowly in experience and learn most skills at about the same rate as do Demigods.
-However, they are a little better at fighting and conjurations and much better at necromancy and invocations.
-Note that unlike Demigods, they can take on gods, although not all will accept them.
+  Demonspawn advance slowly in experience and learn most skills slightly slower than Humans, although they are talented at some forms of magic.
+They learn Invocations especially quickly, although the good gods will not accept their worship due to their unholy nature.

-Djinni (Dj)
+Djinn (Dj)
   Djinn are beings of smokeless fire.
 They enter the world spontaneously and without explanation, born with a tireless hunger for knowledge and adventure.
   Djinn have a unique relationship with magic: rather than learning spells